-If turned in between Thursday at 4pm and Thursday at 5pm, I will deduct 2%.
-I will deduct 15% for problem sets turned in between 5pm Thursday and before 10:30am Friday.
-Turning in a problem sets between 10:30am and 4pm the Friday after it is due will result in a penalty of 30%.
-Problem sets turned in anytime between Friday at 4pm and 10:30am the Monday after it is due will be penalized by 50%.
-I will not accept any problem sets after 10:30am of the Monday immediately following the original due date, except in extreme circumstances.
+If turned in on Tuesday between 4pm and 5pm, I will deduct 2%.
+I will deduct 15% for problem sets turned in between 5pm Tuesday and 11:30am that Wednesday.
+Problem sets submitted between 10:30am and 5pm that Wednesday will lose between 15 and 25%.
+Problem sets turned in between that Wednesday at 5pm and 11:30am that Friday will lose 50%.
+I will not accept any problem sets after that, except in extreme circumstances.

-(Whenever you do find yourself in unusual circumstances, please do let me know.
-I can often be flexible, but in those situations where I can not, I can make a note of your situation on my grade sheet, to remind me at the end of the semester.)
+(If you do find yourself in unusual circumstances, please do let me know.
+I can often be flexible, particularly with advance warning, but in those situations where I can not, I can make a note of your situation on my grade sheet, to remind me of your situation at the end of the semester.)